jstrieb/code-grid/README.md

 ### Advanced Formula Functions

 Formula functions can be `async`.
-They will be awaited automaticallyby the Code Grid runtime.
+They will be awaited automatically by the Code Grid runtime.
 Cells that depend on async formulas will only update when the dependencies' promises resolve.